 In order to serve his clients with the individual attention and discretion they deserve, he now practises from his own boutique chambers with his own dedicated clerk and support staff.

 Mr. Goldberg has appeared as Defence Counsel in many of the most famous criminal trials of the past 4 decades.
 He makes regular appearances at the Old Bailey, and has appeared in courts throughout the United Kingdom as well as Malaysia, Ireland, Bermuda, the Caymans, and Gibraltar.
 He has argued frequently in the House of Lords, Court of Appeal, and Privy Council.
+He has defended in numerous Courts Martial of the British Army (and not lost one).
 He is called upon to advise and consult on challenging cases in Singapore, Hong Kong, Botswana, the Bahamas and the United States, where he is also qualified at the New York State Bar.
 Because of his unsurpassed rate of success and his piercing advocacy skills Mr. Jonathan Goldberg Q.C. is often called upon to defend solicitors, accountants, police officers and other public figures.

 A list of his noteworthy cases appears on this website.